wvuvectors/synCADO/README.md

 <tr><td>2</td><td>FEATURE_8</td><td>FEATURE_9</td><td>FEATURE_10</td><td>FEATURE_11</td></tr>
 </table>

 `synCADO` v1.0 includes several tools for converting data from other software into the *families* format.
-First, [orthoMCL](https://orthomcl.org/orthomcl/) data can be converted for synCADO using the `synCADO_convert_from_orthomcl.pl` script (in the sbin/perl directory):
+First, [orthoMCL](https://orthomcl.org/orthomcl/) data can be converted into synCADO format using the `synCADO_convert_from_orthomcl.pl` script (in the sbin/perl directory):

 `synCADO_convert_from_orthomcl.pl < orthomcl_output.end > syncado_families.txt`